emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

-=== Import Export Suite for CSV and XML Datafeed ===
+=== WP Import – Ultimate CSV XML Importer for WordPress ===
-Contributors: smackcoders, smacksupport
-Donate link: https://www.smackcoders.com/contact-us.html
-Requires at least: 5.0
+Contributors: smackcoders, riswanasmack, premairuthayarajan Donate link: https://www.smackcoders.com/contact-us.html Requires at least: 5.0
 Tested up to: 6.8
-Stable tag: 7.21.3
+Stable tag: 7.27
-Version: 7.21.3
+Version: 7.27
 Requires PHP: 7.4
 Author URI: https://www.smackcoders.com/wp-ultimate-csv-importer-pro.html
-Tags: import export, wordpress csv import, xml, csv, all import, import all, datafeed, importer, import, xml import, migrate, import csv to wordpress, import xml to wordpress, advanced xml import, advanced csv import, bulk csv import, bulk xml import, bulk data import, xml to custom post type, csv to custom post type, woocommerce csv import, woocommerce xml import, csv import, import csv, wordpress xml import, import xml, csv importer
+Tags: wp import, import export, csv importer, wordpress csv import, csv, wordpress xml import, xml, all import, import all, export woocommerce products, product export, product import, woocommerce product import, wordpress csv importer, xml import, importer, migrate, datafeed
 License: GPLv2 or later

-Simplify your WP import export management today with our Ultimate CSV Importer plugin.
-Launch your website on time with accurate data handling!
+A powerful WP import export plugin to bulk import and export posts, pages, custom post types, WooCommerce products, ACF fields, and more using CSV, XML, or excel files to and from WordPress.

 == Description ==

-**Tired of wasting time on manual uploads?**

-Our WP Import Export plugin and add-ons are your one-stop solution for all your WordPress data migration needs.
-Import and export everything from posts and pages to products and custom fields.
+**WP Ultimate CSV Importer** is your all-in-one **WP import export** solution to easily upload, update, and manage WordPress content in bulk.
+Whether you’re working with WooCommerce products, orders, ACF custom fields, users, or other custom post types, it offers a flexible and robust way to import & export CSV, XML, or Excel files, saving you hours of manual effort.

+To enable exporting feature, you'll need the [WP Ultimate Exporter add-on](https://wordpress.org/plugins/wp-ultimate-exporter).
+Once you install and activate the Importer plugin, you’ll be prompted to add the Exporter( and other available add-ons) via the plugin dashboard or when you visit the Export page.

+**Try Before You Install**

+Experience the plugin in action: [Live Demo »](https://demo.smackcoders.com/wordpress/wp-admin/?utm_source=csv_importer_free&utm_medium=wporgreadme&utm_campaign=csv_importer_pro_demo)

-** Ready for more?
-Try our [Private Trial](https://trial.smackcoders.com/index.html?utm_source=csv-importer-free&utm_medium=wporgreadme&utm_campaign=csv_importer_pro_trial) or explore our [PRO DEMO](https://demo.smackcoders.com/wordpress/wp-admin/?utm_source=csv_importer_free&utm_medium=wporgreadme&utm_campaign=csv_importer_pro_demo). **
+Try by creating a [Private Trial](https://trial.smackcoders.com/index.html?utm_source=csv-importer-free&utm_medium=wporgreadme&utm_campaign=csv_importer_pro_trial)

 [youtube https://www.youtube.com/watch?v=dy3pdwoujxQ]

+** What’s New in WP Ultimate CSV Importer 7.27 **

+We’ve rolled out a new update focused on better compatibility and smoother workflows.

+✅ Business Directory plugin support – Importing and exporting data with the Business Directory plugin is now more seamless than ever.
+This update ensures better stability and accuracy when handling your directory listings, so you can manage large datasets without hassle.

+This version is a refinement release aimed at making your listings imports and exports more reliable.
+If you’re using the Business Directory plugin, upgrading to v7.27 is highly recommended.

+**Key Features of WP Import – Ultimate CSV/XML Importer**

+- **All-in-One WP Import Support**: Import posts, pages, custom post types, taxonomies, media, users, and more.
+- **WooCommerce Integration**: Bulk import products, variations, orders, and coupons.
+- **Advanced Custom Fields (ACF)**: Map and import ACF & ACF Pro fields with ease.
+- **Custom Taxonomies & Post Meta**: Full support for importing custom field data.
+- **Real-time Import Logs**: Monitor import status and handle errors gracefully.
+- **Scheduled Imports**: Automate your wp import tasks via FTP, URL, or manual uploads.
+- **Multilingual & SEO Plugins**: Compatible with WPML, Polylang, Yoast SEO, and more.
+- **Flexible File Formats**: Supports CSV, XML, Excel, Google Sheets, TSV, and ZIP files.
+- **AI Integrations**: Supports ChatGPT AI, Gemini, and Claude AI to generate content and image during import.

 **Key Benefits:**

 * **Accelerate Workflow:** Easily handle large datasets in minutes, saving valuable time and simplifying website updates.
 Whether launching a new site or updating content, the bulk import/export features boost productivity and reduce manual work.

-* **Extensive Plugins Compatibility:** Enjoy smooth integration with plugins like WooCommerce, Yoast SEO, WPML, Advanced Custom Fields, and more.
+* **Extensive Plugins Compatibility:** Enjoy smooth integration with plugins like WooCommerce, Yoast SEO, WPML, Advanced Custom Fields, MetaBox, JetEngine, and more.
 This ensures your core content, taxonomies, multilingual data, and SEO settings migrate without any hassle.

-* **Single Post Import-Export:** Instant easy export or import of individual posts, pages, and custom post content as CSV directly from the edit or create view, eliminating the need to process a bulk dataset.
+* **Single Post Import-Export:** Instant, easy export or import of individual posts, pages, and custom post content as CSV directly from the edit or create view, eliminating the need to process a bulk dataset.

 * **Error-Free Migrations:** Minimize mistakes with the plugin's intuitive drag-and-drop interface and detailed logs.
-Support for CSV, XML, Excel, TSV formats ensures accurate mapping and preserves data integrity during every import or export.
+Support for CSV, XML, Excel, and TSV formats ensures accurate mapping and preserves data integrity during every import or export.

 * **Advanced Filtering:** Speed up content imports with flexible filtering.
 Import only what you need by setting conditions based on titles, authors, taxonomies, and more—no need to edit source files manually.